Escape from Colditz 1974

 ESCAPE FROM COLDITZ SET:

-Escape Officer: Wool hat, cap, greatcoat, scarf, trousers, boots, Identity tag, compass, torch, mug, rope, self assembly card suitcase, Attache case (with wooden stock, Luger pistol, barrel, transmitter and mic and instructions inside), red first aid box, map tube.
+Escape Officer: Wool hat, cap, greatcoat, scarf (replacements available), trousers, boots, Identity tag, compass, torch, mug, rope, self assembly card suitcase, Attache case (with wooden stock, Luger pistol, barrel, transmitter and mic and instructions inside), red first aid box, countryside map (replacements available), map tube.

 Accessories and paperwork: Prisoners' Red Cross parcel box, cardboard sentry box and barrier and instructions, card directional signs, card suitcase and assembly instructions, escape map (of wider locality), forged documents card sheet, forged currency (thought early versions only), Colditz information booklet, star card, Equipment Manual.

 The Action Man 'Escape from Colditz' Escape Officer was equipped with a green attaché case was ingenious (GI Joe's Secret Agent had this Mission Impossible inspired piece.
 Inside the components would clip together to form a makeshift rifle - made from a stolen Luger, wooden stock and rifled barrel and other scavenged parts whilst incarcerated one assumes.

 The Action Man Escape Officer had a choice of head-wear - either the Army Officer's cap for role call or a green woollen beanie hat for his escape attempts.
 His scarf was the muffler from the Talking Commander / Field Commander of the time (replacements available here) .
 The 'current' Action Man in 1974 had flock hair and gripping hands (introduced in 1973).
 N.B.
 The British Escape Officer uniform is shown on an earlier painted head Action Man figure dated between 1966-1969 for display.